maths/moodle-qtype_stack/api/README.md

 ### Validate route
-The `POST /validate` is used to get validation feedback for a single input of a question.
+The `POST /validate` route is used to get validation feedback for a single input of a question.
 The route expects a json document in the post body containing the following fields:

 - `questionDefinition`: The Moodle-XML-Export of a single STACK question.
 - `inputName`: The name of the input to be validated.
 - `answers`.
 A map from string to string, containing the answers.

 The validation route returns a string field `Validation` with the corresponding rendered output and an array of arrays `iframes` of arguments to create iframes to hold JS panels e.g. JSXGraph, GeoGebra.

+### Download route
+The `POST /download` route is used to download files created by questions.

+- `questionDefinition`: The Moodle-XML-Export of a single STACK question.
+- `seed`: Seed to choose a question variant.
+Must be contained in the list of deployed variants.
+If
+  no seed is provided, the first deployed variant is used.
+- `filename` - as specified in the question definition and included in the question render.
+- `fileid` - as specified by the question render.

+The requested file is returned.

 ### Rendered CASText format
 The API returns rendered CASText as parts of its responses in multiple places.
 The CASText is output as a single string in an intermediate format, which cannot be directly fed to browsers for display, and requires further processing.
 Applications using the API have to handle the following cases: